In the News

 She also notes: "Continuing to delay a solution to the problems related to undocumented immigrants adds to the stress these young people feel.
 If they see that we, as a society, can’t find a solution to this problem, they will become more discouraged and hopeless.”

-Dr. Alvarez discusses these issues based on the clinical research and her work in the Latino community, in an in-depth story for The Chicago Project, a collaboration of professional journalists, university faculty and students focused youth issues that is sponsored in part by the Center for Sustainable Journalism and the Juvenile Justice Information Exchange.
+Dr. Alvarez discusses these issues based on the clinical research and her work in the Latino community, in an in-depth story for The Chicago Bureau, a collaboration of professional journalists, university faculty and students focused youth issues that is sponsored in part by the Center for Sustainable Journalism and the Juvenile Justice Information Exchange.

 Click here to read "Undocumented Youth Struggle with Anxiety, Depression."